ankane/ahoy_email/README.md

 Breaking changes

-- UTM parameters, open tracking, and click tracking are not enabled by default.
+- UTM parameters, open tracking, and click tracking are no longer enabled by default.
 To enable, create an initializer with:

   ```ruby
   AhoyEmail.api = true